Meet the City: Detroit Bride, Groom Bring Family to Their New Hometown

 Fine, Cozumel she ain’t, but Brad and Dana did want to give the days before and after the wedding the feel of a big party.
 And they wanted their guests to feel like they’d had a vacation.

-They chose a downtown hotel for their guests.
+The chose the Downtown Marriot hotel for their guests.
 The location and reasonable rates sold them.
 They also pointed guests toward some of the newer, fancier hotels downtown, like the MGM Grand, and boutique spots like the Inn on Ferry Street.

 The downtown location in particular is extremely convenient for guests from out of town, Brad says.
-They need not stray off Woodward much, and getting from hotel to restaurants, casinos, the RiverWalk and bars would be easy and walkable.
+They need not stray off Woodward much, and getting from hotel to restaurants/casino/riverwalk/bars would be easy and walkable.

-They prepared goodie bags to welcome friends and family, and included maps from Inside Detroit, as well as a list of their favorite watering holes and places to dine.
+They prepared goodie bags to welcome friends and family that included maps from Inside Detroit, as well as a list of their favorite watering holes and places to dine.
+After all, a first time in Detroit is best experienced with a knowledgeable guide.

 Then, they planned golf outings and some spa time (Dana and her ladies went to the Woodhouse Day Spa on Woodward downtown).
-The week before, as family trickled in from the four corners, they planned to visit some unique Detroit institutions – things like dinner and drinks at the Detroit Yacht Club on Belle Isle and featherbowling at the Cadieux Café.
+The week before, as family trickled in from the four corners, the couple took them out to some of Detroit’s more unique institutions – dinner and drinks at the Detroit Yacht Club on Belle Isle and featherbowling at the Cadieux Café.

-For the rehearsal dinner, they invited everyone from out of town to come, and 50 people descended on the Detroit Beer Co., followed by more imbibing at their other favorite haunt, Bookies Tavern.
+For the rehearsal dinner, they invited everyone from out of town to come, and 50 people descended on the Detroit Beer Co., followed by more imbibing at their other haunt, Bookies.

 All photographs by Marvin Shaouni